NIEM/NIEM-Training/Master NIEM Training Document.md

 	- Work With IEPDs (currently not working)
 - New repositories are coming
 	- Restricted (brand new)
+		- Warfighting Mission Area-Architecture Federation and Integration Portal (WMA-AFIP)
+		- If you don't know what this is, you probably don't have access
 	- Unrestricted (coming later)

 ![Implementation](IEPD_Process_Graphics/Process_Artifacts_5_scaled.png)